Robert Aldrich: Death and legacy

 In 2012, John Patterson of The Guardian commented that Aldrich is "a wonderful director nearly 30 years dead now, whose body of work is in danger of slipping over the horizon."
 Japanese film director Kiyoshi Kurosawa noted Aldrich's influence on him.

-In the FX miniseries Feud: Bette and Joan, Aldrich is portrayed by English actor Alfred Molina.
-The series follows the productions of Baby Jane and Sweet Charlotte.
+In the FX miniseries Feud: Bette and Joan, Aldrich is portrayed by British-born actor Alfred Molina.
+The series follows the productions of What Ever Happened to Baby Jane? and Hush...Hush, Sweet Charlotte.